The SimBrake is an innovative braking system, which can be installed on most inline skates of various brands.

-- When inserting the Sim Brakes, we also make sure that the “NAME disc” (here in red) is in the right place.
+- When inserting the Sim Brakes, we also make sure that the “Axial Lock” (here in red) (on the new model these are silver-gray) is in the right place.

 - Once we have used the SimBrake correctly, we first fix it with the corresponding axle.
 After the axle has been tightened slightly, we secure it with the help of the provided counter screw.

 - Depending on the brand, we have to mount a kind of washer for fixing the counter screw.
 This is necessary if included for the rail type.